DogsonPl/bot_for_messenger/README.md

    ```
    pip3 install -r requirements.txt
    ```
+## First configuration
+In file Bot//data//mail_and_password.json write your mail and password to your Facebook account.\
+**I recommend run bot on your second FB account, because Fb can ban your account**

 ## All available commands and their description:</h3>
 **!help** - sends all available commands and their description\
 **!wersja** - (wersja = version) sends info about bot version and news from the last update\